Laura Coleman

 Session 2: Cultural Awareness and Responsiveness

 This was my aha moment.
 Dr. Annie Wimbish led a deeply meaningful session that left a mark on me.
-Discussing how understanding the difference between equality and equity and unconscious bias in the workplace is pivotal as leaders.
-The DEI (Diversity, Equity, Inclusion) panel gave voice to diverse perspectives—from LaTonya Hamilton (Department of Tourism), Liam Hudson (LeanIn Project VA), Taquan Logan (LIFE Nonprofit), and Frankie Martinez (Frankie’s Spicy Farm).
-The panel was honest, powerful, and personal—emphasizing the real-world impact of representation.
-That day enhanced how I approach ecosystem building: with even more empathy, accountability, and action.
+She discussed how understanding the difference between equality and equity and unconscious bias in the workplace is pivotal for leaders.
+The DEI (Diversity, Equity, Inclusion) panel gave voice to diverse perspectives from LaTonya Hamilton (Department of Tourism), Liam Hudson (LeanIn Project VA), Taquan Logan (LIFE Nonprofit), and Frankie Martinez (Frankie’s Spicy Farm).
+The panel was honest, powerful, and personal, emphasizing the real-world impact of representation.
+That day enhanced how I approach ecosystem building with even more empathy, accountability, and action.
 It was a powerful reminder that equity is not a side mission.
 It is the mission!

 Session 3: Pre-K to Adult Education